notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 2. This is the same folder descibed in [Configuration Files Locations](#configuration-files-location) where `config.xml` goes, and will generally be the `%APPDATA%\Notepad++\` directory, unless you are using local configuration or cloud configuration or overriding the configuration directory with `-settingsDir`.
 3. If the `icoFolderName` value is an empty string, the path of icons will be `[toolbarIcons.xml's folder]\toolbarIcons\default\` folder.

-For each of the 45 toolbar icons that can be customized, use the specific name listed below.
+For each of the 45 toolbar icons that can be customized, use the specific file name listed below.
 (Some toolbar buttons have two icons, one for when the button is enabled and one when the button is disabled.)

 | index |  Normal icon             |  Disabled icon                  |
 |-------|--------------------------|---------------------------------|